 There are three introduction chapters in PMBOK and then 10 knowledge areas in PMBOK 6th Edition.
 In PMBOK 7th Edition, instead of knowledge areas, there will be performance domains.
 There will be Tailoring, Models, Methods and Artifacts chapters as well.

 PMBOK 6th Edition has five project management process groups: initiating, planning, executing, monitoring & controlling and closing.
 These are referred to as the five stages of a project lifecycle as well.
 For each knowledge area, there are processes belonging to these process groups.
-For instance, estimate costs process is a process belonging to planning process group and cost management knowledge area.
+For instance, the estimate costs process is a process belonging to the planning process group and cost management knowledge area.

-In PMBOK 7th edition, there will be a shift from process-based approach to principle-based approach.
+In PMBOK 7th edition, there will be a shift from the process-based approach to the principle-based approach.
 There will be 12 Project Delivery Principles and a Value Delivery System.
-The Value Delivery System will focus on delivering the valuable outcomes rather than deliverables.
+The Value Delivery System will focus on delivering valuable outcomes rather than deliverables.
 Projects are fundamental components of the Value Delivery System and principles will guide the Project Managers, Team Members and stakeholders on how to achieve intended outcomes to deliver value to the organization and stakeholders.